leticiapinto/CryptoBubbles-NAACL/README.md

 ## Run

-Execute the following python command to train MBHN:
+Execute the following python command to train MBHN: (This automatically will validate and test set)
 ```python
 python main.py --do_sampling --focal_loss
 ```
+We used a pretrained BERT for the encoder part and the MBHN model is training from scratch